rancher/dashboard/docs/developer/machine-drivers.md

 Similar to the Cloud Credential component, the Machine Config component should display just controls for the fields on the driver that are relevant to the configuration of the machine to be created.
 The machine pool name, saving, etc is handled outside of your component.
 You probably want to use `fetch()` to load some info from the provider's API (e.g. list of regions or instance types).

-It should live in the top-level `machine-config` directory, again named the same as the driver and lowercase (e.g. `machine-config/digitalocean.vue`).
+It should live in the top-level `machine_config` directory, again named the same as the driver and lowercase (e.g. `machine_config/digitalocean.vue`).

 The selected cloud credential ID is available as a `credentialId` prop.
 You will always know that ID, and can use it to make API calls (see [#api-calls] below), but **must not** rely on being able to actually retrieve the cloud credential model corresponding to it.
 Users with lesser permissions may be able to edit a cluster, but not have permission to see the credential being used to manage it.